web

 Panelists will explore the healthcare sector’s evolving credit landscape, with a focus on rural hospitals and the impact of recent legislation.
 The discussion will examine state-by-state variability in how painful these changes are based on Medicaid exposure, with some states having delayed implementations until 2028, and the secondary market's reactions.
 They will also touch on the potential for additional Medicare and Medicaid cuts later this year and subsidy uncertainties.
 The session take a look at healthcare providers from states heavily impacted by regulatory changes—especially those below investment grade—to discuss how access is being reshaped, financing, and credit outlooks.

-Soren Reynertson, Managing Director — GLC Advisors & Co.
+Sean Cannon, Managing Director — GLC Advisors & Co.
+(Moderator)

 Alex Geier, Managing Director — GLC Advisors & Co.